 So regarding Wehan’s university termination.
 He failed one of his units which resulted in him being kicked out the degree (Curtin has strict rules like that for Engineering degrees).
 Wehan immediately appealed the termination.
 But.
 Ready for another curveball?
 Even though Wehan put in an appeal for his university termination, Wehan has decided to no longer studying engineering.
 Yep.
 You heard that correctly.
 He put in the appeal simply to put him in good standing in case he ever wants to return (and yes he did get readmitted) but he will not be continuing his studies.
 Wanna know why?
 Passion and happiness is more important.
 Was Wehan passionate about getting a job in engineering?
 Did Wehan enjoy his degree?
 Did Wehan see himself being happy working as an engineer for the rest of his life?
 NOPE, NOPE and NOPE.

 Life is way too short to not follow your passion and spend your life in a ‘comfortable’ 9-5 job that you hate, only to retire and look back on your life and realise that you didn’t truly live.
-We’re still working things out on that front at the moment but Wehan currently works full time and is now pursuing a career in photography (so if ever you need a photographer, you know who to contact).

 4. Time is valuable

 This one may seem obvious to you guys cause so many people promote how valuable time is.
 There are endless quotes out there about how ‘time is valuable’ and ‘everyone should appreciate the time they have’.
 But it’s one of those things that you hear constantly but may not actually take in.